nafisk/nafisk/README.md

 ## 🙋‍♂️ A bit about me:

-- 👊 Currently Looking for internships for Summer 2022
+- 👊 Currently Looking for internships
 - 📍 Located In: New York City
 - ⚡ Personal interests: **🏋️‍🧑‍💻🕹️📚**
 - 📫 Contact me: **nafisrizwank@gmail.com**